MarlinFirmware/MarlinDocumentation/_gcode/G029-abl-bilinear.md

 related: [ M420, M421 ]
 codes: [ G29 ]

-long:
-- |
+long: |
   Automatic (Bilinear) Bed Leveling probes the bed at some fixed number of points and produces a mesh representing the imperfections across the bed.

-- |
   The printer must be homed with `G28` before `G29`.

   * For `AUTO_BED_LEVELING_UBL` see [G29 UBL](/docs/gcode/G029-ubl.html) and [G26 Mesh Editing](/docs/gcode/G026.html).
   * For `MESH_BED_LEVELING` see the [G29 MBL](/docs/gcode/G029-mbl.html) page.

-- |
-  #### Automatic Probing
   Using an electronic probe Marlin can probe the entire bed with a single `G29` command.
 See parameter descriptions and examples below for details.

-- |
   #### Manual Probing
   <details>
     Auto Bed Leveling now includes a `PROBE_MANUALLY` option for systems lacking a probe.